 \subsubsection{Weighted Correlation of Responses}

 Furthermore, our observations indicate that state-of-the-art networks often fail to distinguish different samples based on bottom-level features and rely on top-level features for clear discrimination.
 These networks usually capture common bottom-level features and independent top-level features.
 For superior neural architectures, the correlation of top-level responses is lower than that of bottom-level responses across different inputs.
 Based on our observation and hypothesis, we allow non-strict linear independence in bottom-level responses and focus on the correlation of top-level responses.
+Specifically, when aggregating the correlation coefficient matrices, we assign higher weights to the correlation coefficient matrices of top-level responses than those of bottom-level responses for weighting them.
+According to the above conclusion, we expect the importance of the responses to significantly increase with the number of layers.
+Therefore, we choose to exponentially weight these matrices.
+Compared to linear weighting and quadratic weighting, it places more emphasis on top-level responses.
+Their importances or weights increase geometrically across successive layers.

-Specifically, when aggregating the correlation coefficient matrices, we assign higher weights to the correlation coefficient matrices of top-level responses than those of bottom-level responses.
 Given an $L$-layer neural network, where the $l$-th layer has $N^l_a$ non-linear activation units, we summarize these matrices using element-wise weighted summation.
-Intuitively, we empirically assign exponentially increasing weights from the bottom to the top, i.e.,
+We assign exponentially increasing weights from the bottom to the top, i.e.,

 This ensures that the top layers have a greater influence in evaluating deeper networks, while all layers contribute to evaluating shallower ones, which aligns with our initial expectations.
 According to the Corollary~\ref{corollary1} and \ref{corollary2}, it can be proven that a higher WRCor score closely corresponds to a superior architecture.